-A foreign currency bank account is an account that’s designed to hold money denominated in foreign currencies.
-It may also be referred to as a multicurrency or borderless account.
+A foreign currency bank account, or multicurrency account, is an account that’s designed to hold money denominated in foreign currencies.
+It may also be referred to as a borderless account.
 It is a simpler way to deal with regular deposits of foreign currencies.

 The types of currencies accepted for deposit or used for withdrawals can be determined by the bank.
 Some of the currencies your bank may process include:

 • Great Britain pound sterling (GBP)